 In 2008, GRID Alternatives was selected by the California Public Utilities Commission to serve as the statewide program manager for its $162 million Single-family Affordable Solar Homes (SASH) incentive program, the country's first dedicated solar rebate for low-income families.
 Thousands of California homeowners have gone solar through GRID Alternatives under this groundbreaking initiative in partnership with Pacific Gas & Electric, Southern California Edison, and San Diego Gas & Electric, and we have integrated workforce development into every project.

 In 2012, GRID Alternatives launched a national expansion with support from Wells Fargo.
-We began serving Colorado in 2012, the New York Tri-state area in 2013, and the Mid-Atlantic regional in 2014.
-GRID Alternatives started an international program in Nicaragua in 2014 through the acquisition of Power to the People, as well as a program to serve Tribal communities across the nation.
+We began serving Colorado in 2012, and the Mid-Atlantic regional in 2014.
+GRID Alternatives started an International Program in 2014 through the acquisition of Power to the People, as well as a program to serve Tribal communities across the nation.